Ramshandilya/The-Swift-Style-Guide/README.md

 * `let` also allows the compiler to make optimizations.

 ## Types
-Try to use native Swift types before you come up with your own.
+Use native Swift types before you come up with your own.
 Every type can be extended, so sometimes instead of introducing new types, it's convenient to extend or alias existing ones.

 Remember that Objective-C classes that have native Swift equivalents are not automatically bridged, e.g. `NSString` is not implicitly bridged to `String` in the following example.